Start here

 GET https://app.satsignal.cloud/api/v1/usage

-Authorization: Bearer <key with receipts:read>
+Authorization: Bearer <key with proofs:read>

 {